Beyond the ABM campaign

 The customer journey

-These meetings, of course, are not just about getting people on the same page; you want to use as much insight as possible from sales, customer service, data analytics, operations, even R&D, to understand the customer and build out the customer journey in rich detail from start to finish.
+These meetings, of course, are not just about getting people on the same page; you want to use as much insight as possible from sales, customer service, data analytics, operations, and even R&D, to understand the customer and build out the customer journey in rich detail from start to finish.

 Remember, this is B2B, buying cycles are often long and complex with a host of different stakeholders at every stage.
 The customer journey is complex.
 But starting an ABM campaign without that insight is bound to fail.